wkliao/S3D-IO/README.md

 ```
        i_time_end = 5   ! number of checkpoints (also number of output files)
 ```
+When the I/O method is set to PnetCDF blocking APIs, each checkpoint has a total of `4 x i_time_end` collective PnetCDF write calls, one for each variable.
+If restart is set to True, the number of read collective calls is 4, one per variable, regardless of the number of checkpoints, as read only performs once at the beginning of the run.
+When the I/O method is set to PnetCDF nonblocking APIs, each checkpoint has 4 nonblocking PnetCDF write calls, one per variable, followed by a call to `nfmpi_waitall` to flush the write requests.
+Thus, the total number of calls to nfmpi_waitall is equal to i_time_end.
+For read, there are a total of 4 nonblocking PnetCDF read calls and a single call to nfmpi_waitall for read requests.

 The contents of all variables written to netCDF files are randomly generated numbers.
 This setting can be disabled by commenting out the line below in file `solve_driver.f90`.
 Commenting it out can reduce the benchmark execution time.